How to grow cosmos – top tips for growing these colorful flowers

 Use a light potting mix, in pots with good drainage and place in a sunny spot.
 Water regularly and feed with a liquid fertilizer every few weeks during summer.

 If your cosmos aren't flowering, you could be making one crucial mistake.
-In order to keep your cosmos flowering, it is important to deadhead the blooms.
+An important step in how to grow cosmos and keep them flowering is to deadhead the blooms.
 This stops the plant putting its energy into creating seeds and instead puts its efforts into creating more flowers.

-Chances are you will be busy in the garden deadheading roses and other blooms, so add cosmos to the list.
+Chances are you will be busy in the garden deadheading roses and petunias, and other blooms, so add cosmos to the list.

 'As long as you don’t cut the plants right to the ground, but above a pair of leaves, more buds will form to fill next week’s vases and more for the week after that.
 The lower you go in the plant, the more delay between the flower you've just picked and the next flower,' explains Sarah Raven.